MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-analyze-sections.md

     - m365initiative-syntex
 ms.localizationpriority:  medium
 ROBOTS: NOINDEX, NOFOLLOW
-description: Learn how to get started with the SharePoint Agreements AI solution.
+description: Learn how to analyze section revisions with the SharePoint Agreements AI solution.
 ---

 # Analyze section revisions in the SharePoint Agreements AI solution